 This means that in order to counteract these effects and have your guitar playing at its best, you will need to make regular adjustments either by learning to do them yourself, or by paying a qualified professional.

-As you’ll find out in the next section, there are a ton of issues that might need to be corrected during a setup.
+As you’ll find out in the next section, there are a ton of issues that might need to be corrected during a guitar set up.
 And oftentimes it’s not quite so straightforward to pinpoint the right solution for each one.
 The process is essentially a balancing act, with one small tweak potentially resulting in several other issues!
 So it is usually best to leave these fixes to the professionals who have a thorough understanding of how a guitar functions.

 Even something as simple as changing string gauge can have an adverse effect on the overall playability of your guitar!

-The difference between a professional guitar setup and what you can achieve at home with limited knowledge and tools is often a night and day scenario!
+The difference between a professional guitar setup and what you can achieve at home with limited knowledge and tools is often a night-and-day scenario!

-How Do I Know If My Guitar Needs A Setup?
+Does My Guitar Need A Setup?